craftcms/docs/docs/5.x/system/control-panel.md

 #### Disabling Utilities

 You can disable a utility for all users with the [`disabledUtilities` config setting](config5:disabledUtilities).
-Refer to each [utility class](repo:craftcms/cms/tree/5.x/src/utilities)’s `id()` method for their handles—including those provided by plugins.
+Refer to each [utility class](repo:craftcms/cms/tree/5.x/src/utilities)’s `id()` method for their handles (including those provided by plugins), or inspect its URL in the control panel—the handle is the last segment (i.e. `system-messages` in `/admin/utilities/system-messages`).

 ### Settings